m-canton/godot-http-manager/README.md

 This plugin adds a `HTTPManager` autoload to make multiple requests using routes defined with resources.

 Routes have attached a client, resource that defines the host.
-You can set restrictions to client like requests per second.
+You can set contraints to client like requests per second.

 Example: